rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 can see and access.

-Docker uses _namespaces_ to isolate workspace PIDs, Unix Timesharing, Network, Interprocess, Mounts, User, IPC, Cgroup. i.e. Every Linux system starts with a PID of 1 and so on for other processes' that it runs.
+Docker uses _namespaces_ to isolate workspace PIDs, Unix Timesharing, Network, Inter process, Mounts, User, IPC, Cgroup. i.e. Every Linux system starts with a PID of 1 and so on for other processes that it runs.
 The container could have 1 process running with a PID of 1 in it's own namespace, and it will be mapped to hosts unique PID.

 A namespace wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.

 Changes to the global resource are visible to other processes that are members of the namespace, but are invisible to other processes.